pauladarias/CV/README.md

 ### <a name="summary">Hi there!</a>

-I’m Paula and I’m very excited to find my first role as Junior Front-End Developer.
-After finishing Makers I’ve been working on my own projects, learning React and optimising my website.
+My name is Paula and I am very excited to begin searching for my first role as a Junior Front-End Developer.
+After finishing my course at [Makers](https://makers.tech/) I have been further developing my skills by working on my own projects, learning React and optimising my website.

-I’ve been a teacher for the past 8 years, that has helped me to focus on my learning process and to believe that with perseverance, commitment and passion anything can be learnt.
+For the past 8 years I have been working in education as a teacher; this has helped me to focus on my learning process and to believe that with perseverance, commitment and passion, anything can be learnt.

-I love web design and I enjoy building intuitive websites, thanks to my arts background, creative thinking and attention to detail I’m able to create easy and good looking applications.
+Previous to my employment in education I had a background in fine art, something I still have a keen interest in to this day.
+This helped me to think creatively and also ensured that I give all that I do the attention to detail it deserves.
+This has been key to my development as a developer which in turn has meant that I have been able to create good looking, simple applications with general ease.

 I am an enthusiastic, responsible and hard working person.
-I've worked in different projects and environments throughout my career helping me to adapt to the changes quickly.
+I'v worked in different environments and on different projects throughout my career which has helped me to adapt to changes quickly.

 ---